The-Back-Room/The-Back-Room.github.io/ROADMAP.md

         - **Western Animation**: Theme packs inspired by popular western animation series.
 This list is not in any particular order and may change at any time.

             - **Dexter's Laboratory**: Theme pack inspired by the "Dexter's Laboratory" series by Genndy Tartakovsky
-            - **Sam & Max**: Theme pack inspired by the "Sam & Max" series by Steve Purcell
-            - **Foster's Home for Imaginary Friends**: Theme pack inspired by the "Foster's Home for Imaginary Friends" series by Craig McCracken
             - **The Fairly OddParents**: Theme pack inspired by the "The Fairly OddParents" series by Butch Hartman
             - **Danny Phantom**: Theme pack inspired by the "Danny Phantom" series by Butch Hartman
             - **The Powerpuff Girls**: Theme pack inspired by the "The Powerpuff Girls" series by Craig McCracken